jugechengzi/WeiLiu.github.io/_pages/about.md

 Notes: "**$\Delta$**" means primarily recommended for reading.

-We find that a recent paper called [SSR](https://arxiv.org/abs/2403.07955) has taken our FR as a backbone.
-Congratulations on the great work of Yue et.al. and thanks for the citation.

 - Decoupling Representation and Knowledge for Few-Shot Intent Classification and Slot Filling.
 *Jie Han, Yixiong Zou, Haozhao Wang, Jun Wang, __Wei Liu__, Yao Wu, Tao Zhang, Ruixuan Li.*